sushantmenon1/Fine-Tuned-Stable-Diffusion/README.md

 ## TO-DOs

-1. Complete README.md (Installation, Usage, Arguments, Advanced Usage, Acknowledgements)
-2. Polish -help in `main.py`
-3. Polish comments (give credit to borrowed code / library)
-4. Add doctrings to functions
+1. Add doctrings to functions
-5. Polish and commit notebook
+2. Polish and commit notebook
-6. Test release on macos
+3. Test release on macos
-7. Test release on Windows
+4. Test release on Windows
-8. Model improvement
+5. Model improvement
-9. Submit
+6. Submit